TreyzaHelp Center

 Button settingA button's text, address, Style (Filled, Secondary, Outlined, Ghost, Link, Warning), color, icon, and icon position (Left/Right).

 List / adding itemsYou add items one by one to lists like "Features", "Questions" (Add Element, Add Question, etc.).
+You reorder rows by dragging their handle and remove them with the trash icon.

 Product / Category selectorThe window where you select the products or categories to be shown in a list.
 Multiple selection is made; it shows like {number} products selected.